HifzaZaheer96/QAC-SFIA-2/README.md

 + This prevents human error as ansible is a configuration management tool therefore, it deploys the same software to as many worker nodes automatically without installing them manually which not only saves time but also prevents human error.

-+ Nginx then conduts a Reverse Proxy and redirects any service coming in on port 5000 to port 80.
++ Nginx then conduts a Reverse Proxy into microservice 1.

 Below is the diagram demonstrating the **Deployment Process**: